-The Washington State Legislature created SFF in 2020 and provided seed funding for the Conservation Commission to design the program framework in partnership with the Washington State Agriculture Department, Washington State University, and USDA Natural Resources Conservation Service.
-Now that the SFF framework is near completion, partners are working to secure funding to launch the grant program.
+The Washington State Legislature created SFF in 2020 and provided seed funding for the Conservation Commission to design the program framework in partnership with the Washington State Department of Agriculture, Washington State University, and USDA Natural Resources Conservation Service.

 Sustainable Farms and Fields incentivizes farming practices that increase carbon sequestration and reduce greenhouse gas emissions.
 They also improve water and air quality and increase habitat for fish, wildlife, and pollinators.